 FU funds grant you the ability to walk away from situations that no longer serve you—without the stress of finances.
-Read on to learn more about what FU funds are and how you can start funding your own account
+Read on to learn more about what is an FU fund and how to build one!

 Imagine this: you have been working at a stable place over the last few years.
 You have benefits, a consistent salary, and you get along with your team.
 Under the pandemic, however, the conditions of your work changed, and you are no longer happy.
 In fact, you want to pivot careers entirely.